Halloween is around the corner and if you don’t have a stash of candy squirrelled away in your home, chances are you will soon.

 Programs used in the research

-The structured programs used in research settings can be expensive and tough to find, especially during the pandemic, but it’s not impossible.
+The structured programs used in research settings can be expensive and tough to find, but it’s not impossible.
 Search for MB-EAT (mindfulness-based eating awareness training) which is one of the widely studied approaches, and the name of your city, to see if anything comes up.
 There are more and more online courses as well.

 MBSR (mindfulness-based stress reduction) is also well researched.
 It’s not specific to eating, but was was used alongside mindful eating practices in many of the studies I cited above.
 It’s been shown to reduce stress and emotional reactivity, as well as improve mood, focus, and memory.
 Uh, yes please.